discretegames/runmany/README.md

 # .many Syntax

-The .many file format is what runmany expects when given a file to run.
+The .many file format is what RunMany expects when given a file to run.
 Though, of course, ".many" is not required as an extension.
 Since .many files may contain syntax from arbitrary programming languages, a small, unique set of syntax was required to demarcate the various parts.

 ## Comments and EOF Marker